mercedes-benz/automotive_feature_engineering/README.md

 ##### <a id="prepare-your-data-rl">Prepare Your Data</a>

 Prepare your training and testing datasets as pd.DataFrame.
-Create a new trainning dataset instead of original training and testing datasets specifically for reinforcement learning.
+Create a new training dataset instead of original training and testing datasets specifically for reinforcement learning.

 ##### <a id="model-execution-methods-rl">Model Execution Methods</a>